OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Why is Data Modeling important?
-Data modeling is probably the most labor intensive and time consuming part of the development process.
+Data modeling is probably the most labor-intensive and time-consuming part of the development process.
 Why bother especially if you are pressed for time?
 A common.

 [Table of Contents](#Data-Warehousing-Architecture)